panzerdp/dmitripavlutin.com/content/posts/075-logical-operators/index.md

 Because JavaScript is a loosely typed language, the operands of `&&` and `||` can be of any type.

-To deal with types coersion within boolean operators, the concepts of falsy and truthy values are useful.
-Falsy values are `false`, `0`, `''`, `null`, `undefined` and `NaN`, while the truthy are the rest of values.
+To deal with types conversion within logical operators, the concepts of falsy and truthy are useful.
+Falsy values are `false`, `0`, `''`, `null`, `undefined` and `NaN`, while the rest of values are truthy.

 `&&` operator evaluates the operands from left to right and returns the first falsy value encountered.
 If no operand is falsy, the latest operand is returned.

-The same way `||` operator evaluates the operands from left to right, but returns the first truthy value encountered.
+The same way `||` operator evaluates the operands from left to right but returns the first truthy value encountered.
 If no truthy value was found, the latest operand is returned.

-While `&&` and `||` evaluation algorithms seem weird at first, in my opinion they're quite efficient.
+While `&&` and `||` evaluation algorithms seem weird at first, in my opinion, they're quite efficient.
 The early exit is a good optimization.

 In terms of usage, I recommend to use booleans as operands for both `&&` and `||`, and avoid other types if possible.
+Logical expressions that operate only on booleans are easier to understand.

+*Can you explain how 0 || 1 && 2 is evaluated?*